 This article walks through what a performance ratings formula is and how to create and manage performance ratings formulas in 15Five.
-You create a performance ratings formula for a review cycle after creating the question template and before creating a rubric and launching the review cycle in which you want to generate individual performance rating scores.
+You create a performance ratings formula for a review cycle after creating the question template and before creating a rubric.

 In this article you will learn: